 Root canal treatment is a main procedure in Endodontics, which is the study of diseases of the tooth’s pulp.
 The pulp lies in the tooth’s centre and in root canals of each tooth root and consists of nerves, blood vessels, and connective tissue.
 It nourishes the tooth upon its first appearance.
 After the maturation of the tooth, the pulp can be removed from the pulp chamber.).
 This procedure is called endodontic treatment, or more commonly, root canal treatment.

-The need for root canal treatment arises for two main reasons:
+The need for root canal therapy arises for two main reasons:

 In the case of pulp infection, no pain is felt at first.
 Pain and swelling occur if the infection is left untreated.
 An abscess may develop.
 The following are common signs and symptoms of pulp infection: